RiggedToExplode/prop.js/README.md

 # prop.js
-A framework that manages and draws objects for games.
+An extensible object-oriented framework to manage game objects with a focus on modularity.